Jesse V. Bone, Jr.

 Jesse focuses his practice in Estate Planning, Elder Law, and Special Needs Planning.
 Jesse enjoys working with individuals and families of all ages to help identify their primary objectives and design plans to meet their needs.
 He helps retired-age individuals explore strategies for funding the high cost of care as well as Medicaid Long Term Care planning with the goal of preserving assets.
-He also assists individuals qualify for Medicaid Long Term Care and other government benefits, including Veteran Administration Aid and Attendance.
+He also assists individuals qualify for Medicaid Long Term Care and other government benefits.

 Jesse is dedicated to serving individuals with disabilities and those who have been injured.
 He works with plaintiff’s attorneys and their clients in settlement planning and he also assists persons settling lawsuits in post-settlement planning.
 Additionally, Jesse enjoys working with families of children with disabilities to help implement long term plans for the children’s financial security.